Fragtality/PilotsDeck/README.md

 * **vJoyDrv**
  \[ Joystick:Button(:t) ] (Command)<br/>
  :grey_exclamation: This Action is related to the vJoy Device-Driver from njz3!
 To use it you have to install the vJoy Driver to your System and configure the Virtual Joysticks.
 Only simple Button presses are supported - Axis, POV or FFB are not supported by the Plugin.<br/>
- PilotsDeck is compiled for vJoy Version [v2.2.1.1](https://github.com/njz3/vJoy/releases/tag/v2.2.1.1), be sure to install/use this exact Version. **Please Note**: This vJoy Version does not work on Windows 11 and it is questionable if there ever will be an updated Release!<br/>
+ PilotsDeck is compiled for vJoy Version [v2.2.1.1](https://github.com/njz3/vJoy/releases/tag/v2.2.1.1), be sure to install/use this exact Version. **Please Note**: This vJoy Version does not work on Windows 11 but based on a User-Report Version [2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1) does work with both (Windows & Plugin)!<br/>
  As these Joysticks/Buttons present themself as normal "Game Controller" within Windows, they are detectable for every Program.
 But note: The Plugin will only trigger anything as long as the Sim is running.<br/>
 There is no need to install the vJoy Driver if you are not planning to use this specific Action.
   - *Joystick*: The Number of the virtual Joystick to use, as configured by you in vJoy (Joystick 1 - 16).